-Seeing as, when Yisrael do the Will of Hakadosh-Baruch-Hu, the wild animals will do them no harm (See Iyov, 5:53), why does the Torah inform them that they will not be able to destroy the Cana'ani nations quickly - due to the influx of wild beasts?
+Seeing as, when Yisrael do the will of Hakadosh-Baruch-Hu, the wild animals will do them no harm (See Iyov, 5:53), why does the Torah inform them that they will not be able to destroy the Kena'ani nations quickly

-Rashi and Ramban (citing the Sifri): Moshe 1 is predicting here that Yisrael will sin, rendering them unworthy of the miracle 2 that no wild beasts will enter the towns that are temporarily devoid of inhabitants (to devour the carcasses of the slain - Targum Yonasan).
+Rashi (from the Sifri): Moshe 1 is predicting here that Yisrael will sin, rendering them unworthy of the miracle 2 that wild beasts will not harm them [when they come to devour the carcasses of the slain - Targum Yonasan).

 What are the implications of the word "veha'Nish'arim"?